wp-plugins/ttt-devices/readme.txt

 = Stop loading some js for mobile =

 Is very usefull if you need to make your site faster for mobile or tablet, this browsers can handle well some javascripts effects.
-You can stop remove them from a device like this:
+You can stop remove them from a device like this.
+Example:

+In your functions.php file:

 `
 function heavyanimation_script() {